Claude Cowork for business: a secure-adoption guide for Canadian SMBs

 So the practical question is never whether Cowork is safe.
 It’s what this install can actually open.
 If someone points it at a synced OneDrive root, the answer is the entire firm.
 If they point it at one project folder, the answer is one project.
 We size that access the way we’d size any permission in a cybersecurity review: least privilege first, widen only on evidence.

-When I walk an owner through this, the lightbulb is usually the folder map.
-We list what lives where, mark what’s client or regulated data, and only then decide what a desktop agent should ever see.
+When I walk an owner through this, the lightbulb is the folder map.
+We list what lives where, mark what is client or regulated data, and only then decide what an agent should ever see.
 That ten-minute exercise prevents most of the incidents I get called about later.

 Your plan tier is a compliance decision, not a billing one

 Claude Cowork runs on Pro, Max, Team, and Enterprise plans.
-The line that matters for any firm touching client data is the training default: on Team and Enterprise plans your content is not used to train Anthropic’s models by default, and those plans add owner and admin controls that personal plans lack.
+The line that matters for any firm touching client data is the training default.
+On Team and Enterprise plans your content is not used to train Anthropic’s models by default.
+Those plans also add the owner and admin controls that personal plans lack.
 For regulated work, the plan tier is the first thing to get right.

 Here’s the side by side I show clients.

-The oversight gap nobody mentions: Cowork sits outside your audit logs
+The oversight gap nobody mentions: local Cowork history sits outside your central audit logs

-Think about what that breaks.
+Think about what the local half breaks.
 A Law Society audit, a CIRO record-keeping request, a PHIPA access request, or a litigation hold all assume the firm can produce what happened.
-If a paralegal drafted a memo through Cowork, that session lives on a laptop, not in a place your compliance officer can search.
-The audit logs that are available on Enterprise capture metadata, not the content of the work.
+If a paralegal drafted a memo in a local session, that session lives on a laptop.
+It does not live anywhere your compliance officer can search.

 Treat every folder a desktop AI agent can reach as already disclosed.
 Scope the access first, monitor what you can through OpenTelemetry, and write the supervision rule before the first pilot, because the platform will not keep that record for you.